-For SMEs with turnover of less than £45m, the Government will make a Business Interruption Payment to cover the first 12 months of interest payments and any lender-levied fees.
+The Government will make a Business Interruption Payment to cover the first 12 months of interest payments and any lender-levied fees.
 Therefore, smaller businesses benefit from no upfront lender costs and lower initial repayments.

 It’s important that you are aware that you, the borrower will always remain 100% liable for the debt.
 The CBILS guarantee is to the lender, not the borrower.